Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_NSGs.md

-# Lab 07: Network Security Groups and Application Security Groups
+# Lab 02: Network Security Groups and Application Security Groups

 ## Lab scenario
 You have been asked to implement your organization's virtual networking infrastructure and test to ensure it is working correctly.
 In particular:

 - The organization has two groups of servers: Web Servers and Management Servers.
 - Each group of servers should be in its own Application Security Group.
 - You should be able to RDP into the Management Servers, but not the Web Servers.
 - The Web Servers should display the IIS web page when accessed from the internet.
 - Network security group rules should be used to control network access.

+ > For all the resources in this lab, we are using the **East US** region.
+Verify with your instructor this is the region to use for class.

 ## Lab objectives
 In this lab, you will complete the following exercises: